MicrosoftDocs/biztalk-docs/biztalk/core/security-in-biztalk-adapter-for-jd-edwards-enterpriseone.md

 ---
-title: "Use SSO to secure the JD Edwards EnterpriseOne | Microsoft Docs"
+title: "Use SSO to secure JD Edwards EnterpriseOne | Microsoft Docs"
 description: Security overview when using the Microsoft BizTalk Adapter JD Edwards EnterpriseOne in BizTalk Server ms.custom: "" ms.date: "10/18/2017"